CruxConnect/crux-docs/_includes/objects/price_tier.md

 : (boolean) Boolean value showing if the shipping cost is an estimate or not

 cost
-: (decimal) Cost for the item at the price tier
+: (decimal) Cost for the item at the price tier (2 decimal places)

 cost_per_unit
-: (decimal) Unit cost for an item at the price tier
+: (decimal) Unit cost for an item at the price tier (2 decimal places)

 minimum_tier_quantity
-: (decimal) Minimum quantity purchased to qualify for the price tier
+: (decimal) Minimum quantity purchased to qualify for the price tier (2 decimal places)

 #### Catalog Object
 uuid